anlawyer/100-days-of-code/log.md

 **Thoughts:**: Having trouble finding time to code, network, improve skills, refine online presence, and sleep.
 Having trouble deciding which tech to learn/focus on at one time!

 **Link to work:** I want to learn everything.

+### Day 6: February 7, 2018

+**Today's Progress**: React refresher at a Meetup.
+Learned about making a "hackable" boilerplate for React with Webpack and Babel (as opposed to FB's monsterous create-react-app).

+**Thoughts:**: SO MUCH TO LEARN AND DO.
+I really want to learn and become good at so much about this career/hobby/lifestyle.
+I have a lot to work on and I will continue to do so until I get where I want to be.

+**Link to work:** [Forked Reop](https://github.com/anlawyer/react-webpack-materialui-boilerplate).
+Ignore the commit messages that aren't mine!